aff3ct/dvbs2/README.md

 - `src/TX`: source code of the transmitter,
 - `src/RX`: source code of the receiver,
 - `src/TX_RX`: source code of the Monte-Carlo simulation with the transmitter and the receiver,
+- `src/TX_RX_BB`: source code of the Monte-Carlo simulation without filters and synchro,
 - `src/USRP`: source code of the chain with USRP modules,
 - `src/common`: source code common to the transmitter and the receiver.